Jade Close

 Jade Close (born 18 October 1987) is an Australian field hockey player.
 She plays club hockey for the NSW Arrows in the Australian Hockey League.
 She is a member of the Hockeyroos and has had 87 caps for the team.
 She was selected to represent Australia at the 2012 Summer Olympics.

 Personal

 Close, nicknamed Ruby, was born on 18 October 1987 in Wagga Wagga.
 She is from Penrith, New South Wales.
 She lives in Perth, Western Australia because the national team trains there.
 When not training with them, she stays at home with family in Penrith.
 She was a ball girl at the 2000 Summer Olympics during the Hockeyroos' gold medal match.

+Close is currently the Assistant Pathways Manager for Hockey NSW.

 Field hockey

 Close is a striker, who started playing the sport because her sister's team needed an extra player.
 She plays for the NSW Arrows in the Australian Hockey League, wearing jersey number 4.
 Her hockey sponsors include Mazon (Just Hockey) and Lawrence & Hanson.